Academic and Support Services

 Health & Wellness provides comprehensive, student-focused, primary medical care through a team approach.
 The clinical staff consists of board-certified physicians, nurse practitioners/physician assistants, nurses, and medical assistants who are committed to prevention and holistic care.
 Primary medical care is provided for a large variety of common concerns.

 Living Well Services coordinates health promotion activities on campus.
 Services provided include educational programs/workshops, individual and group support to promote healthy lifestyle choices, alcohol and other drug counseling, tobacco cessation services, nutritional counseling, wellness coaching (e.g. stress, sleep, behavior change, etc.), biofeedback, light therapy, massage therapy and a resource library.
 Read more about Living Well Services.

 STUDENT HEALTH BENEFITS PLAN

 Health insurance is required as a condition of enrollment for full-time degree students at the University of New Hampshire.
 Some students have the option of waiving this requirement if they present proof of adequate coverage; alternatively, students can acquire an affordable health benefits plan sponsored by the University.
 For more information about the University's Student Health Benefits Plan, visit https://www.unh.edu/health/shbp.

-Health Services requires proof of two Measles, Mumps and Rubella (MMR) vaccinations prior to attendance.
-Any student failing to complete this requirement may not be cleared to register for future classes.
-For more information on the requirement and completion of the on line heath form, visit https://www.unh.edu/health-services/incomingstudents
+Health & Wellness requires proof of two Measles, Mumps and Rubella (MMR) vaccinations prior to attendance.
+Any student failing to complete this requirement may not be prevented from registering for future classes.
+For more information on the requirement and completion of the on line heath form, visit https://www.unh.edu/health-services/incomingstudents.

 Information Technology (IT)